Attacking the Spike: On the Transferability and Security of Spiking Neural Networks to Adversarial Examples: Surrogate Gradient Estimation

 \subsection{Surrogate Gradient Estimator Experiments}

-\textbf{Experimental Setup:} We evaluate the attack success rate of 3 types of SNN on CIFAR-10 and CIFAR-100 using 7 different surrogate gradient estimators.
-For the attack we use one of the most common white-box attacks, the Projected Gradient Descent (PGD) attack with respect to the $l_{\infty}$ norm.
-In terms of SNN models we test the Transfer SNN VGG-16~\cite{rathi2021diet}, the BP SNN VGG-16~\cite{fang2020exploiting} and a Spiking Element Wise (SEW) ResNet~\cite{fang2021deep}.
-As introduced in last subsection, the surrogate gradients investigated in this works are: sigmoid~\cite{neftci2019surrogate}, erfc~\cite{fang2020exploiting}, piece-wise linear~\cite{rathi2021diet}, piece-wise exponential~\cite{shrestha2018slayer}, rectangle~\cite{wu2018spatio}, fast sigmoid~\cite{zenke2018superspike} and arctangent~\cite{fang2021deep}.
-When conducting PGD, we keep the models forward pass unchanged, and the surrogate gradient function is substituted in the backward pass only.
+\textbf{Experimental Setup:} We evaluate the attack success rate of aforementioned gradient estimators on SNNs trained with and without adversarial training.
+For the attack, we use one of the most common white-box attacks, the Auto Projected Gradient Descent (Auto-PGD) attack~\cite{AutoAttack} with respect to the $l_{\infty}$ norm.
+When conducting Auto-PGD, we keep the model's forward pass unchanged, and the surrogate gradient function is substituted in the backward pass only.
+For the undefended (vanilla) SNNs we test 3 types of SNNs on CIFAR-10/100~\cite{krizhevsky2009learning} and 2 types of SNNs on ImageNet~\cite{krizhevsky2012imagenet} using 7 different surrogate gradient estimators.
+We test the Transfer SNN VGG-16~\cite{rathi2021diet}, the BP SNN VGG-16~\cite{fang2020exploiting}, a Spiking Element Wise (SEW) ResNet~\cite{fang2021deep}, and Vanilla Spiking ResNet~\cite{zheng2021going}.

-\textbf{Experimental Analysis:} The results of our surrogate gradient estimation experiments are shown in Figure~\ref{fig:white_box} (with detailed results in Table~\ref{tab:whitebox_transfer},~\ref{tab:whitebox_bp} and~\ref{tab:whitebox_sewresnet}).
-For each model and each gradient estimator, we vary the maximum perturbation bounds from $\epsilon=0.0062$ to $\epsilon=0.031$ on the x-axis and run the PGD attack on 1000 clean, correctly identified, and class-wise balanced samples from the validation set.
+\textbf{Vanilla SNN Experimental Analysis:} The results of our surrogate gradient estimation experiments are shown in Figure~\ref{fig:white_box}.
+For each model and each gradient estimator, we vary the maximum perturbation bounds from $\epsilon{=}0.0062$ to $\epsilon{=}0.031$ on the x-axis and run the Auto-PGD attack on 1000 (CIFAR-10 and CIFAR-100), and 2000 (ImageNet) clean, correctly identified and class-wise balanced samples from the validation set.
 The corresponding robust accuracy is then measured on the y-axis.
-Our result show that unlike what the literature reported for SNN training~\cite{wu2019direct}, the choice of surrogate gradient estimator hugely impacts SNN attack performance.
-Across all datasets and models the arctan performs best, while PWE generally performs poorly across all models and datasets.
-To reiterate, this set of experiments highlights a significant finding:\textit{ gradient masking can occur in SNNs if an improper surrogate gradient estimator is used.} For the remainder of the paper our white-box attacks all use the arctan surrogate gradient estimator to maximize the attack success rate.
+Our results show that unlike what the literature reported for SNN training~\cite{wu2019direct}, the choice of surrogate gradient estimator hugely impacts SNN attack performance.
+In most cases, the arctan yields the lowest accuracy (the highest attack success rate), which includes Transfer SNN C10, BP SNN C10, Transfer SNN C100, BP SNN C100, SEW ResNet C100 experiments.

+This trend does not occur for ImageNet, where PWE performs best and arctan performs second best in Vanilla Spiking ResNet and ImageNet experiment.
+And in SEW ResNet ImafeNet experiment, both PWE and and arctan achieve 100\% attack successful rate.

+The worst gradient estimator varies in different experiments.
+For example, though PEW achieves best ASR in two experiment on ImageNet dataset, it has lowest ASR in Transfer SNN C10, BP SNN C10, Transfer SNN C100, BP SNN C100.
+And sigmoid performs worst in SEW SNN 10 and SEW SNN C100.